 An Alumni of Trinity College of Music, The Royal Academy of Music in Aarhus, Denmark, and The Royal Danish Academy of Music in Copenhagen; Callum’s musical journey all began at the age of fifteen when he first fell in love with the sound of the tuba.
-With the help and nurture of his first tuba teacher, Callum went on to become a principle tubist of the National Youth Brass Band of Great Britain and was accepted to study at Trinity College of Music under the tutorage of Ashley (George) Wall from the Royal Opera House, and Oren Marshall, jazz tubist and session artist of international repute.
+With the help and nurture of his first tuba teacher, Callum went on to become a principal tubist of the National Youth Brass Band of Great Britain and was accepted to study at Trinity College of Music under the tutelage of Ashley (George) Wall from the Royal Opera House, and Oren Marshall, jazz tubist and session artist of international repute.

 At Trinity College of Music, Callum first found solo success, becoming a semi-finalist in the prestigious Gold Medal soloist competition.
-He also became the principal tubist of the World Youth Orchestra and appeared at the Lincoln Centre in New York as principle tubist of the Birmingham Symphonic Winds.
-He also made a comic appearance performing at the Royal Festival Hall dressed as a “Tuba terrorist”!
+He also became the principal tubist of the World Youth Orchestra and appeared at the Lincoln Centre in New York as principal tubist of the Birmingham Symphonic Winds.
 Whilst at Trinity, he immersed himself in the rich musical environments of the Royal Opera House and Royal Philharmonic Orchestra to increase his understanding of the orchestral repertoire.

 Wanting to develop further, Callum was accepted to study at the Hochschule für Musik Franz Liszt, Weimar, and the Royal Academy of Music in Aarhus of which he accepted a place at the latter.
 Callum would later be accepted to study with the International tuba soloist Jens-Bjorn Larsen at the Royal Danish Academy of Music as part of a master’s degree.

 Callum’s time in Denmark saw him being invited to perform professionally with the Aarhus Symphony Orchestra, Aalborg Symphony Orchestra, Prinsens Musikkorp, Randers Kammer Orkester, and the famed Scandinavian big band “Blood, Sweat, Drum ‘n’ Bass”.
 He performed as a soloist at the international RAMA music festival in Aarhus Symphony Hall, performed as a guest soloist with the Remus Symphony orchestra in Hamburg, and was invited back to the UK to perform the Vaughan Williams Tuba Concerto at the Guildhall, Cambridge.